sohailmahmud/sohailmahmud/README.md

 ##### ***Software Engineer***

 An ambitious software engineer and a lifelong learner who loves to build things.
-Nowadays mostly work on flutter based cross-platform things development and writing Serverless JavaScript functions.
+Nowadays mostly work on cross-platform things development and writing Serverless JavaScript functions.
 Specializing in JavaScript technologies and AWS.
 Professional experience working with Node.js, Laravel and Jenkins.

 Currently, I build cross-platform things at Extreme Solutions.
 I previously worked on building the core app at Cynergy Solutions, as a programmer I built and launched web apps at Automate Infosys, founded and led tutoring services for computer technology at Cimbuk Labs, and in my own time I work on Open Source at Node.js, Laravel and Flutter.